boxwise/boxtribute/back/README.md

 If you persistently want these variables to be set for your environment, export them via the `.envrc` file.

+You can also run the tests via `docker-compose`:

+    docker-compose up --build -d webapp  # only once docker-compose exec webapp pytest

 ### Writing tests

 We use the pytest framework to build tests.
 Please refer to their excellent [documentation](https://docs.pytest.org/en/stable/contents.html).